vu-cv/vu-cv/README.md

 - 🔭 I’m currently working on a multi-channel sales management app using NestJS and NextJS.

-- 🌱 I’m currently learning AI integration with Node.js and Retrieval-Augmented Generation (RAG).
+- 🌱 I’m currently learning AI integration with Node.js and Retrieval-Augmented Generation (RAG), AI Agent, MCP Server.

 - 👯 I’m looking to collaborate on open-source projects involving AI, automation, or full-stack development.